husainsaleh123/inventory-system/README.md

 ## 📜 Overview

-A full-stack MVC application be created for Dar Altawawish to help the firm display the products, track their suppliers and orders.
+A full-stack MVC application created for Dar Altawawish, a gemstones and jewellery center, to help the firm display the products, track their suppliers and orders.

 ## 🪧 Demonstration